 But we hate posing for photographs!

 The directed photographs are important in an album, as they gather and include the family and bridal party.
 It is rare to have you and all of your family, or friends or bridal party and even the two of you in a candid situation looking good at the one time at a wedding.
-You will need to cooperate with the wedding photographer and allow yourselves to be comfortably directed by them.
+You'll need to cooperate with the wedding photographer and allow yourselves to be comfortably directed by them.
 That is the skill of the better photographers and this is what you should look for.
-It is also what you are paying for.
+It's also what you are paying for.

 What happens after the wedding?